dregre/es6-structs/README.md

 (1) Lookup is O(1).

 (2) Objects are mutated when added to the data structures; a new property is added, `__structs_uid__`, constituting a unique id.
 On browsers supporting `Object.defineProperty()`, the property is added such that it is non-enumerable -- that is, such that it doesn't occur in a `for ... in` loop.
 However, where this is not supported (such as <IE8), the property is enumerable.

+(3) The WeakMap here is leaky in that it has "weak" references to keys but retains values.
+This means that keys will be GC'ed while values will not.
+This differs from the ES6 specification in that WeakMap entries are supposed to be deleted whenever keys are GC'ed.

+(4) The WeakSet here does not retain its values.
+However, it is unaware of whether a value was GC'ed or not.